paulmillr/chokidar/README.md

 implementations like `kqueue` available on most \*nix platforms.
 Chokidar still does have to do some work to normalize the events received that way as well.

-On other platforms, the `fs.watch`-based implementation is the default, which avoids polling and keeps CPU usage down.
+On most other platforms, the `fs.watch`-based implementation is the default, which avoids polling and keeps CPU usage down.
 Be advised that chokidar will initiate watchers recursively for everything within scope of the paths that have been specified, so be judicious about not wasting system resources by watching much